On the geometry of rod packings in the 3-torus: Introduction

 Theorems~\ref{Thm:Crystallography}, \ref{Thm:MainSingleRod_TwoRods}, and~\ref{Thm:MainCharacterizeGeometryR} concern 3-periodic links.
 There are other recent results related to $2$-periodic links.
 This work includes a tabulation of knots in the thickened torus due to Akimova and Matveev~\cite{Akimova-Matveev:VirtualKnots}.
 The geometry of the complements of alternating 2-periodic links was considered by Champanerkar, Kofman, and Purcell~\cite{CKP:Biperiodic}, and by Adams~\emph{et~al}~\cite{AdamsEtAl:Tilings}.

 Other results on $3$-periodic links are closely related to materials science and biological science.
-Rosi \emph{et al} presents the structures of certain metal-organic frameworks (MOFs), which have useful gas and liquid adsorption properties, in the context of the underlying rod packing structures \cite{RosiEtAl:RodPackingsMOF}.
+Rosi \emph{et al} present the structures of certain metal-organic frameworks (MOFs), which have useful gas and liquid adsorption properties, in the context of the underlying rod packing structures \cite{RosiEtAl:RodPackingsMOF}.
 Evans, Robins, and Hyde construct a collection of general rod packings using triply periodic minimal surfaces in Euclidean space and the construction method is potentially significant for the design of materials with unusual physical properties \cite{ERH:PeriodicEntanglementII}.
 Rod packing structures in this paper also appear in biological science, in particular, in the structure of skin.
 Norl{\'e}n and Al-Amoudi suggest that the outermost layer of mammalian skin is made up of filaments arranged according to a cubic-like rod-packing symmetry~\cite{Norlen-AA:CubicRodAndSkin}.
 Evans and Hyde similarly propose that the keratin fibres in the outermost layer of skin form a $3$-dimensional weaving related to the $^+\Sigma$ rod packing discussed below~\cite{EH:SwollenCorneocytes}.

 Others studying geometry and periodic links include Evans, Robins, and Hyde, who arrange 3-periodic links by minimising energy functions~\cite{ERH:IdealGeometry}.
 Evans and Schr\"oder-Turk use 2-dimensional hyperbolic geometry to form a neighbourhood of triply periodic links embedded in $\RR^3$ or the 3-torus~\cite{ES:HyperbolicBiological}.